DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

             * An attacker redirects queries to a server that is under the attacker's control
         * Spoofing
             * An attacker provides incorrect DNS information for a domain to a DNS server, which then gives out that incorrect information (also known as a DNS poisoning)
+            * DNSSEC help in migitating this as the DNS record can be validated to come from the officially signed and registered DNS zone, and not from a rogue DNS server or other process attempting to inject malicious traffic into the data stream.
 * Internet Protocol (IP)
     * Routes information across networks
     * Provides and IP addressing scheme